 Retinoblastoma is a childhood ocular tumor.
 One treatment method is intra-arterial chemotherapy.
 Selective occlusion of eye arteries has proven to have less systemic side effects in comparison to systemic chemotherapy.

-The choriocapillaris supplies the outer layer of the retina.
-Included in receiving blood supply from the choroid is the fovea centralis, the area of the highest cone concentration in the retina.
+The choriocapillaris supplies the outer layer of the retina including the fovea centralis, the area of the highest cone concentration in the retina.

 The ophthalmic artery has branches that enter the eye (optic branches) and orbital branches.
 The orbital branches include: